-• The devolution of economic property right to a vessel or aircraft from another EU Member State taxable person to a Romanian taxable person.
-The mentioned transaction is treated as arrival;

-• The devolution of economic property right to a vessel or aircraft from Romanian taxable person to another EU Member State taxable person.
-The mentioned transaction is treated as dispatch.
-If a vessel or aircraft is new, dispatches are registered in this EU Member State which produced a vessel or aircraft;

-• Dispatch / Arrival of a vessel or aircraft to processing or arrival / dispatch after processing.
+- The devolution of economic property right to a vessel or aircraft from another EU Member State taxable person to a Romanian taxable person.
+The mentioned transaction is treated as intra-EU import - The devolution of economic property right to a vessel or aircraft from Romanian taxable person to another EU Member State taxable person.
+The mentioned transaction is treated as intra-UE export.
+If a vessel or aircraft is new, dispatches are registered in this EU Member State which produced a vessel or aircraft; - the intra-EU export/import of a vessel or aircraft to processing or intra-EU import/export after processing.